Policy 7-7-2: Institutional Sustainability Policy

 the following activities and programs are in place:

-- Water low flush urinals and toilets installed in all campus facilities; irrigation satellite controls installed to monitor the need for watering; related efforts will continue to reduce use of water
+- Water low flush urinals and toilets installed in all campus facilities; irrigation controls installed to monitor the schedule for watering; related efforts will continue to reduce use of water

 - Purchasing of Goods and Services

-- Other goods and services In cases where environmentally friendly products and services are available at or near cost-competitive rates, college purchasers will opt for the environmentally friendly product or service.
+- Goods and services: in cases where environmentally friendly products and services are available at or near cost-competitive rates, college purchasers will opt for the environmentally friendly product or service.
 The college also pursues involvement with organizations and corporations that actively support and apply sustainability principles to their daily operations (i.e., Association for the Advancement of Sustainability in Higher Education, Follett Higher Education Group, etc.).

 - Transportation

-- Jump Around Carson (JAC) Bus Service WNC works closely with the Carson City Transportation Services to promote and increase the accessibility to this relatively new service.
-This initiative includes the development and distribution of advertising materials, notices, and posters promoting use of the service, the development of a discounted pass program for students, as well as the sale of these passes on campus (i.e., in the WNC Bookstore).
+- Jump Around Carson (JAC) Bus Service and WNC works closely with the Carson City Transportation Services to promote and increase the accessibility of public transportation to the Carson Campus.
+This initiative includes the development and distribution of advertising materials, notices, and posters promoting use of the service, the development of a discounted pass program for students, as well as the sale of these passes on campus.
 This service provides coverage to all of Carson City.

-- Alternative Vehicles Facilities use of golf carts on both the Carson and Fallon campuses; motor pool has replaced old model motor vehicles with E85 vehicles; and as additional funds become available, hybrid vehicles will be purchased.
+- Alternative Vehicles: Facilities use of golf carts on both the Carson and Fallon campuses; motor pool has replaced old model motor vehicles with E85 vehicles; and as additional funds become available, hybrid vehicles can be purchased.

 - Recycling

-- For example, the institution currently contracts with Waste Management, Inc. (Carson City) for the recycling of cardboard and printer paper.
-This effort also includes materials from the college bookstore and cafe.
+- WNC currently contracts with Waste Management, Inc. (Carson City) for the recycling of cardboard and printer paper.

 - In addition, e-wastes (computers, monitors, printers, and other electronic equipment) are transported to Business Center North for disposal by University of Nevada Reno through their recycling program.

-- Environmental Health and Safety Services contracts with a vendor to recycle all toner and ink cartridges for reuse
+- Facilities Services contracts with a vendor to recycle all toner and ink cartridges for reuse.